 Out of all the Rs, recycling is most people’s go-to habit when they think of being environmentally friendly.
 But even though it’s important to recycle, it often tends to be less impactful than incorporating the other Rs into your routine.
 This has to do with the complex politics of recycling — for instance, which countries allow the U.S. and other nations to send them recycled goods — that often results in a good chunk of what you recycle ending up in landfills anyway.
 Plus, an arguably more effective long-term strategy is to avoid plastic (or any recycled) packaging altogether.

 Rot, or composting, may have the steepest learning curve for some Zero Waste beginners.
 But the ecological benefits are compelling.
 Compostable scraps make up almost 30 percent of household waste.
 Instead of letting your compost churn out methane gas in landfills, it can actually be a great soil conditioner — even better than chemical fertilizers.
-If you have the space in your yard, you can build a DIY compost bin or buy one for your food scraps and yard trimmings.
+If you have the space in your yard, you can build a DIY compost bin from free pallets or buy one for your food scraps and yard trimmings.
 Apartment dwellers also have a range of options for indoor composting that, if done correctly, won’t emit any scent.

-Supplies for a Zero Waste Lifestyle
+Essential Supplies for a Zero Waste Lifestyle

-Living waste free will require swapping disposable items in your house with permanent or reusable alternatives.
+Living waste-free will require swapping disposable items in your house with permanent or reusable alternatives.
 Here are some of the common supplies you might need as you get started on your zero waste lifestyle:

 - Ditch plastic sandwich baggies for silicone Stasher bags.
 They’re great for snacks, leftovers, toiletries and more.
 (They are even safe for the microwave, sous vide, oven and dishwasher.)